private lessons on drums & percussion, guitar, piano, bass and voice AND group playing opportunities through our (Ghost)

-We work weekly with students as young as 4 years of age (start 'em early!), middle & high school students, first-timers in their 60's, and experienced players of all ages looking to improve in a specific area of study.
-Whether your aspirations are to make music your life, pick up an instrument as a hobby, or even learn an additional instrument, we will visit the classics of music and methods while creating a weekly lesson flow that fits your needs.
+We work weekly with both beginners of all ages as well as experienced players looking to improve in a specific area of study.
+Whether your aspirations are to make music your life, pick up an instrument as a hobby, or even learn an additional instrument, we will cover the essential repertoire and methods for your chosen instrument while creating a weekly lesson flow that fits your individual needs.